 Use the Show span samples toggle to turn these off.

-With span samples displayed, when you hover over a point, you can see the value at the point along with the group-by value.
+With span samples displayed, when you hover over a point, you can see the values for each group at the point.

-Below the chart, a table displays details about the data
+Below the chart, tables display details about the data.

-The first tab shows details for each line in the chart.
+The Latency table shows latency details for each percentage.

-The second tab allows you to view details about the exemplar spans shown in the chart, giving you an easier way to find the traces you’re interested in.
+The span examples table shows details for spans in the chart.
 Click on a row to open the span in the full trace view.

 You can sort by any column in the tables.

-Lightstep has attributes you can use to query for specfic spans or traces.
+Cloud Observability has attributes you can use to query for specific spans or traces.

 Search for a specific span ID